Campbell O'Connor & Company is regulated by the Central Bank of Ireland.

 - depository receipts or other types of instrument relating to investments falling within (i), (ii), or (iii) above, including Exchange Traded Funds (ETF's)

 - unit trusts, mutual funds and similar schemes,

 - any other investment instruments at the discretion of the Directors

 In respect of deals executed on your behalf, we act as an Agent.
 In very limited circumstances on small value trades we may enter into transactions with you as a principal and not act on your behalf as agent, in order that we can facilitate your trade.
 Your contract note will state the capacity in which we dealt.

 All orders are dealt on a first come first served basis in order to ensure equal treatment.

-The partners reserve the right to apply dealing restrictions whenever appropriate.
+The Directors reserve the right to apply dealing restrictions whenever appropriate.

 Advisory accounts will only be opened if we have received a Know your Client form from you.
 The information contained therein must be kept up to date at all times.

 Our Client Registration form has a section called a “Nomination Section” whereby you can nominate who may issue instructions over your account.
 If this section is left blank, we will accept orders from any of those individuals in who's name the stock has been registered.

 Regarding the Types of orders to be given?